 You do have to be careful about the tricky CA-4 visa regulations to which El Salvador adheres.
 We got tripped up by the rules and were denied entry into El Salvador the first time we tried to cross the border.

-A division of the Salvadoran police force, creepily called Politur (short for Policia de Turismo), provides free escort services to tourists.
+A division of the Salvadoran police force, creepily called Politur (short for Policia de Turismo), provides free escorts to tourists.
 It reminds us of the ProAtur (formerly Asistur) program that the tourism department of Guatemala offers.
 After being warned more than once not to visit the Los Tercios waterfall near Suchitoto on our own, we got a lift with the local officers.
 One of them hiked down to the falls with us and then they drove us back to town.
 For free.
 With smiles on their faces.
 Yes, it would be better to be able to ensure that all locations are completely free of thieves, but if you know you can’t accomplish that this is a great way to keep destinations open to tourists.
 A free Politur escort is also mandatory when you hike up the Santa Ana Volcano.

 Christy Turlington is part Salvadoran.
 Yes, that Christy Turlington…